google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-webpack-plugin.md

 {% include "web/tools/workbox/_shared/alpha.html" %}

-Workbox provides two [webpack](https://webpack.js.org/) plugins: one that will generate a complete service worker for you and one that will generate a list of assets to precache that is injected into a service worker file.
+Workbox provides two [webpack](https://webpack.js.org/) plugins: one that generates a complete service worker for you and one that generates a list of assets to precache that is injected into a service worker file.

 The plugins are implemented as two classes in the `workbox-webpack-plugin` module, named